 To ensure value for money in purchasing and procurement each Governor's sub-committee has "Benchmarking" as a standing item.
 In this period, major building and refurbishment works have been undertaken to improve the fabric of buildings, increase capacity and improve energy efficiency.
 In each case a comprehensive quotation and competitive tendering process has been followed to ensure best value.
 Different options have been considered before making purchases, including an assessment of the costs and benefits of the alternatives over the longer term.
-To this end and to reduce back office costs a managed print service and cashless payments system have been adopted.
-It is intended that the new systems will reduce costs and the trust aims to achieve a break even position with regard to catering over the next two years.
-To ensure best value cleaning and catering contracts have been tendered and taken out over a 4 year period with the permission of the Secretary of State for Education.
-The contract to build a new English Block and a Multi Use Games Area were awarded following a full competitive tendering process, the English Block was delivered on time and within budget the MUGA is under construction and scheduled to be completed on time and within budget.
+To this end and to reduce back office costs a managed print service has been re-tendered.
+It is intended that the managed print service will reduce costs and increase efficiency.
+The contract to build a Multi-Use Games Area and Visitors' Entrance were awarded following a full competitive tendering process.
+New auditors were appointed following a competitive tendering process.